aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

   at the same domain as your official website.

-Issuers that list verified information including phone/address attestations and Keybase verifications will be prioritized by Stellar clients.
+Issuers that list verified information including phone/address attestations and Keybase verifications will be prioritized by AiBlocks clients.

 #### Suggested